dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

 This repository is skimmed version of https://bitbucket.org/dilawar/camkii-pp1-system where model development took place.
-This repository contains history of work and very unorganized.
+This repository has full history of work but very unorganized.
 It not a recommended source of this model.